 In many cases around the country, it’s just important to get the actual bachelor’s degree regardless of your major.
 For example, to get there more quickly and affordably, and with your current work schedule, you could choose an online degree (see our article on why online degrees can save you both money and time) in almost any field like criminal justice, business, human services, etc. and then get your teaching credential thereafter to then be eligible to apply for teaching jobs.

-In some cases, Elementary school teachers must earn a bachelor’s degree in elementary education, while some school systems will require K-6 teachers to major in a specific area such as math or science.
+In some cases, Elementary school teachers must earn a bachelor’s degree in elementary education, while some school systems will require K-6 teachers to major in a specific area, such as math or science.
 High school teachers are usually required to major in one particular subject area.
 You may want to check the requirements for your specific school district.

 Regardless of which major you choose, be sure to see how OnlineDegree.com could help you as well.
-You can take free courses toward your degree and utilize tuition discounts we’ve organized at universities across the country…we provide all of this for free as part of our mission to make college a reality for everyone.
+You can take free courses toward your degree and utilize tuition discounts we’ve organized at universities across the country…We provide all of this for free as part of our mission to make college a reality for everyone.

 Step 2.
 Get Your Teaching Credential/Certification/License

-If you plan on working within the public-school system you will need to become licensed or certified.
+If you plan on working within the public-school system, you will need to become licensed or certified.
 Regulations vary from state to state, but generally, certification will follow grade level, with specific licensures for K-3rd grade, 1st through 6th, and 7th through 12th.

 Step 3. (optional) Get Some Student Teaching Under Your Belt